streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 ### Properties

-You can obtain more info about properties by mousing over a property and pressing Ctrl+Q within Android Studio
+You can obtain more info about properties by placing the cursor in a property and pressing Ctrl+Q within Android Studio.

 #### changesetComment